 If you're having a severe attack, doctors will usually also check the level of oxygen in your blood.
 Sometimes they'll do a chest x-ray.

 For severe asthma attacks, call 911 for emergency medical help or go to a hospital right away.
 Doctors will use medicine to quickly open your airways and may also:

 Doctors usually use a medicine called albuterol for the bronchodilator, but sometimes they combine it with ipratropium as a second bronchodilator.
 If you're having too much trouble breathing to use a nebulizer, doctors may give you a shot of epinephrine, which is a fast-acting bronchodilator.

 If the asthma attack is very severe, doctors may need to:

 Doctors use many different medicines to treat asthma.
 They may give you the medicine using:

 It is very important to use the inhaler or nebulizer the right way or the medicine won't reach your airways.
 Your doctor or health care worker can teach you the right way to use these devices.

 Metered-dose inhalers are the most common way to get asthma medicines.
 They turn a dose of medicine into a fine spray that you can breathe in.

-It is best to use a spacer or holding chamber to get a higher amount of medicine to your lungs.
+It's best to use a spacer or holding chamber to get the right amount of medicine to your lungs.
 Inhalers are small enough to carry in a purse or backpack.

 Metered Dose Inhaler